HumanSignal/label-studio/docs/source/guide/ml_create.md

     return predictions
 ```

+### Support interactive preannotations in your ML backend

+If you want to support interactive preannotations in your machine learning backend, refer to [this code example for substring matching](https://github.com/heartexlabs/label-studio-ml-backend/tree/master/label_studio_ml/examples/substring_matching).

+Do the following in your code:
+- Define an inference call with the **predict** method as outlined in the [inference section of this guide](ml_create.html#Inference-call).
+- Within that predict method, take the task data in the `tasks` parameter, containing details about the task that is being preannotated, and the context details in `kwargs['context']`, containing details about actions performed in Label Studio.
+- With the task and context data, construct a prediction from the data received from Label Studio.
+- Return a result in the Label Studio predictions format.

+Refer to the code example for more details.

 ## Train a model with your ML backend

 If you want to train a model, use the training call to update your model based on new annotations.
 You can perform training as part of an active learning with predictions, or you can create an ML backend that trains or retrains a model based on annotations.
 You don't need to use this call in your code if you just want to use an ML backend for predictions.

 Write your own code to override the `fit(completions, **kwargs)` method, which takes [JSON-formatted Label Studio annotations](https://labelstud.io/guide/export.html#Raw-JSON-format-of-completed-labeled-tasks) and returns an arbitrary JSON dictionary where information about the created model can be stored.

 > Note: The `completions` field is deprecated as of Label Studio 1.0.x and will be replaced with `annotations` in a future release of this SDK.

 ### Example training call